Mattis44/FastCalendar/readme.md

 ## Key Features

--   **Fast**: Built with performance in mind, Fast Calendar is optimized for speed and efficiency.
+-   **Fast**: Built with performance in mind, Fast React Calendar is optimized for speed and efficiency.
 -   **Lightweight**: Minimal dependencies and a small footprint ensure quick load times.
 -   **Customizable**: Easily style and configure the calendar to fit your application's design.
 -   **Responsive**: Works seamlessly across devices, adapting to different screen sizes.